gradle/develocity-actions/README.md

 Make sure to use `MAVEN_OPTS: ${{ env.MAVEN_OPTS }} <EXTRA_PARAMETERS>` construction to append the extra parameters and have the extension registered.

 The captured files are added as workflow artifact (one artifact per job).

+When a Build Scan link is captured, it is added as output to the step invoking Maven.
+The output name is `build-scan-url` and can be used in subsequent steps of the workflow.

 **Event Triggers**: